Click on any of the categories below to find answers to common scholarship questions.

 No. The Foundation Scholarship program does not provide summer funding for recipients.
 Please be sure to contact the Student Financial Services Office for more information about paying for summer courses.

 What happens if I have unused funds from my scholarship?
 Can I receive them in another quarter?

 No. Your scholarship is for the academic year in which it was awarded.
 If your scholarship is paid partially, or in full, it will count as one of the three quarterly paid awards allowed for each recipient.
 Any unused portion of your scholarship will be returned at the end of the academic year.

-Where does the Foundation receive its scholarships funds from?
+Where does the Foundation receive its scholarship funds from?

 If students do not claim their scholarships, does the money go unused?

-Most years, some scholarships funds go unused due to non-enrollment or change of circumstances that prevents the recipient from using their scholarship.
+Most years, some scholarship funds go unused due to non-enrollment or change of circumstances that prevent the recipient from using their scholarship.
 Each year, the Foundation makes an effort to re-award those scholarship funds by selecting additional applicants from the same year they applied.
 If no students are eligible or if the funds are returned too late, unused funds will be re-awarded in future application years.

 Last Updated December 29, 2022